-See Footnote 2 "Summary of Significant Accounting Policies" to our Financial Statements for a discussion of recently issued accounting pronouncements, including information about new accounting standards and the future adoption of such standards.
+See Footnote 2 "Summary of Significant Accounting Policies" to our Financial Statements for information regarding accounting standards adopted in 2022 and other new accounting standards that were issued but not effective as of December 31, 2022.

 Critical Accounting Estimates

 The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect reported amounts and related disclosures.
 Management considers an accounting estimate to be critical if: (1) it requires assumptions to be made that are uncertain at the time the estimate is made; and (2) changes in the estimate, or different estimates that could have been selected, could have a material effect on our results of operations or financial condition.